 We believe that diversity is a valuable asset and central to our commitment to improving employability and inclusion for people with disabilities.
 Together we can mobilize support for greater equality and make our world a more inclusive one that will benefit us all.

-Find out more about the Orange Business Services diversity strategy and how we as a company are working to change the way people look at disability.
+Find out more about the Orange Business diversity strategy and how we as a company are working to change the way people look at disability.

-Mechtild Walser-Ertel is the Global Head of Human Resources and Corporate Social Responsibility at Orange Business Services.
+Mechtild Walser-Ertel is the Global Head of Human Resources and Corporate Social Responsibility at Orange Business.
 She is passionate about building an outstanding employee value proposition that embraces innovation while driving sustainable and responsible growth.
 Mechtild is keen to promote diversity as central to an organization’s success and volunteers her support as an expert advisor to the company’s DoubleYou Women’s network.